Nourmohamed904/E-Commerce-/README.md

 - Routing between pages
 - Responsive design for desktop, tablet, and mobile views
 - Clean and consistent UI using Styled-Components
+- Search that directs to products part and filter them